padresmurfa/clux/README.md

 ## 1. Properties and Fields

-Every public property or field of the template class/struct will be interpreted by Clux as a command-line argument definition.
+Every public property or field of the template class/struct that is not decorated with an **[Ignore]** attribute will be interpreted by Clux as a command-line argument definition.

 **_No distinction is made between properties and fields by Clux, and both are referred to as properties in the Clux documentation, for simplicity's sake._**